skylineos/clsp-player/README.md

 # Skyline CLSP Player <!-- omit in toc -->

-A standalone html5 CLSP video player.
+An html5 CLSP video player.
 CLSP is a proprietary near-real-time video streaming protocol only available via Skyline's SFS solutions.

 The highest h.264 keyframe/iframe segment frequency this player currently supports is 2 per second (this is different from frames per second).